 Platelet transfusion is prohibited within 7 days before the first dose of study drug.
 Antifibrinolytic agents (aprotinin, tranexamic acid, and aminocaproic acid) and recombinant activated factor VII are prohibited during the treatment phase of the study.
-Heparin, warfarin, factor Xa inhibitors, direct thrombin inhibitors, fresh frozen plasma and cryoprecipitate, chronic antiplatelet therapy (>4 weeks) with aspirin, clopidogrel, prasugrel, ticlopidine, or glycoprotein IIb/IIIa antagonists (e.g., tirofiban) are prohibited during the treatment phase of the study.
-However, a short-term use of aspirin, other salicylates or ADP receptor antagonists are only permitted if the platelet count has risen and the investigator judges that subjects are at risk for thromboembolism.
-The use of nonsteroidal anti-inflammatory drugs other than aspirin for more 7 days per month is prohibited.
+Heparin, warfarin, fresh frozen plasma and cryoprecipitate, antiplatelet therapy with aspirin, clopidogrel, prasugrel, ticlopidine, or glycoprotein IIb/IIIa antagonists (e.g., tirofiban) are prohibited during the treatment phase of the study.
+However, short-term use of aspirin, other salicylates, or ADP receptor antagonists are only permitted if the platelet count has risen and the investigator judges that the subject is at risk for thromboembolism.
+The use of nonsteroidal anti-inflammatory drugs other than aspirin for more than 7 days per month is prohibited.

-Some ITP therapies/procedures, such as vinca alkaloids, cyclophosphamide, rituximab, splenectomy, and other TPO receptor agonists (eltrombopag, romiplostim) are prohibited during the treatment phase due to the long-term effects of these treatments, safety profile, and potential to confound efficacy results.
+Some ITP therapies/procedures, such as vinca alkaloids, cyclophosphamide, rituximab, splenectomy, and other TPO receptor agonists (eltrombopag, romiplostim) other than the eltrombopag provided in the study are prohibited during the treatment phase due to the long-term effects of these treatments, their safety profile, and potential to confound efficacy results.
 Subjects requiring these therapies will be discontinued from the study.